-Strategies and Action Plan
+Strategies & Action Plan

 These strategies will lead to healthier, more livable communities with social, environmental, land use and economic benefits for all.
-The Pedestrian and Cycling Strategies, the first of their kind for Winnipeg, spring from the City's 2011 Transportation Master Plan, which calls for making continuous improvements to the City-wide cycling network and making walking a more attractive choice for travel.
+The first of their kind for Winnipeg, the strategies stem from the City's 2011 Transportation Master Plan, which calls for continuous improvements to the City-wide cycling network and making walking a more attractive choice for travel.

 The Pedestrian and Cycling Strategies will help shape changes in infrastructure and support programs that will encourage all of us to walk and cycle more – whether for work, pleasure, or day to day personal travels for shopping, visiting friends and family, or running errands.